john-azzaro/-Object-Oriented-Programming-from-the-Beginning/README.md

   }

 ```
-Remember you can use IF statements to filter your iteration.
+As an reminder you can use IF statements to filter your iteration.
 For example, if you would like to omit certain properties from your iteration, you can use an if-statement to print out only that which you want to print:
 ```JavaScript
   const superCar = {
     entry: 'Honda',